Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 The 22kW charger is capped to 11kW by the SuperVan’s onboard charger.
 The charger’s extra capacity future-proofs your installation for EVs with higher onboard AC limits.
 Three-phase supply at your property is required.

-Want exact numbers for your power price and start %?
-Use the calculator below.
+Want exact numbers for your power price and starting charge?
+Use the calculator below, or see our charge time calculator and charge cost calculator.

 Farizon Van plugged in